 S3 cluster management

-• Performance and scalability: The S3 service is delivered through WEKA cluster containers and exhibits near-linear scaling as additional S3 containers join the cluster.
-Both throughput and concurrency scale proportionally with cluster size.
-In well-sized deployments, S3 performance can reach millions of requests per second on medium-sized clusters (~30 servers) and tens of millions of requests per second on larger clusters (~100 servers).
+• Performance and scalability: The S3 service runs in WEKA cluster containers and scales near-linearly as additional containers join the cluster.
+Throughput and concurrency increase proportionally with cluster size.
+In appropriately sized deployments, performance reaches millions of requests per second on medium clusters (approximately 30 servers) and tens of millions on larger clusters (approximately 100 servers).

-• Interfaces: The S3 protocol can be accessed using the assigned port (default: 9000) on all configured interfaces on each WEKA server where the protocol is enabled.
-It does not use dedicated or floating IPs.
+• Interfaces and access: The S3 service is accessible through the assigned port (default: 9000) on all configured interfaces of each WEKA server where the protocol is enabled.
+S3 does not use dedicated or floating IP addresses.

 Round-robin DNS or load balancer configuration